jamesmith-dev/School-Projects/README.md

 # School-Projects
-Projects and Work from University, click view more if the webpage does not show them all
+University projects and work, click view more if the webpage does not load them all

 Links: